 Click a link below to expand/collapse

-All Scholars receive a packet of information and forms that require immediate attention.
-You must complete and return those forms to our office, as listed on your Post-Acceptance Letter, with a postmark no later than April 11, 2014
+Once accepted into the program, all Scholars receive a packet of information and forms that require immediate attention.
+Those forms must be completed and returned to our office as listed on your Post-Acceptance Letter.

 The University of Tennessee at Martin is located in Martin, Tennessee.
 It is about 130 miles northeast of Memphis and 150 miles northwest of Nashville.
 Although there are alternate routes, the easiest routes are generally considered as follows:

 Traveling from Memphis/west: Travel east on Interstate 40 to Jackson and Highway 45, exit 80B.
 Proceed north on Highway 45 through Jackson until you reach the Highway 45W and 45E split.
 Go right towards Milan via 45E.
 Continue on Highway 45E to Martin.
 While traveling on Highway 45E, you will bypass Medina, travel through Milan, bypass Bradford, travel through Greenfield and bypass Sharon.
 Upon arrival into Martin, once you pass Westview High School and the ballpark, take the exit to Highway 43.
 Proceed north on Highway 43 until you reach the first traffic signal, Mt.
 Pelia Road.
 Turn right onto Mt.
 Pelia Road.
 Proceed to the stop sign (Community Volunteer Hospital on your left).
 Turn left onto (what is still) Mt.
 Pelia Road.
 Turn onto the first road to your right, Hannings Lane.
 Browning Hall is the first building on your left.